aphrc-dswb/.github/README.md

-# Hello, Welcome to The Data Science Without Borders (DSWB) Project
+# Hello👋, this is The Data Science Without Borders (DSWB) Project

 We are a project by the APHRC, short for African Population and Health Research Center.
 We all call it APHRC, so feel free to just stick to that.